 a.
-Membership of the Student Affairs Conduct Committee (SACC) may be comprised of a Dean of Students Office professional staff member, faculty, staff, and Student Conduct Leaders.
+Membership of the Student Affairs Conduct Committee (SACC) may be comprised of University stakeholders and/or Student Conduct Leaders.
 The Student Conduct Leaders consist of the Chair, Associate Chair and three to six Student Conduct Leaders who may classify as sophomores, juniors, seniors, or graduate students; although all may serve at a particular hearing, only three are required if the Student Conduct Leaders hear a case alone.
-When faculty and/or staff members serve on the SACC, the hearing will only require one Student Conduct Leader.
-The Dean of Students Office professional staff member or the Student Affairs Conduct Committee Chair shall preside over the committee hearing.
+When University stakeholders serve on the SACC, the hearing will only require one Student Conduct Leader.
+A Dean of Students Office professional staff member or the Student Affairs Conduct Committee Chair shall preside over the committee hearing.
 This committee shall hear cases which may result in a student, student group, and/or student organization being admonished, exonerated, receiving a letter of warning, being assigned University service or counseling, receiving a fine, being placed on probation, losing privileges, being assigned a research assignment or reflection journal, paying restitution, being required to attend workshops/seminars, being suspended or being expelled from the University community.

 - b.
 When deemed necessary, an administrative hearing may be conducted by a Dean of Students Office professional staff member serving in a student conduct role.
-In this instance, the administrator is considered a hearing officer and the presence of faculty, staff, nor Student Conduct

-- c.
-Leaders is not required.
+In this instance, the administrator is considered a hearing officer and the presence of University stakeholders, nor Student Conduct Leaders is not required. - c.

-- d.
 In instances which may involve a conflict of interest with the victims/complainants in the case being adjudicated, the Dean of Students or designee reserves the right to temporarily or permanently replace or dismiss any person(s) from SACC membership.
-This includes, but is not limited to any Student Conduct Leader, faculty or staff members.
+This includes, but is not limited to any Student Conduct Leader or University stakeholder.
 Ultimately, the Dean of Students Office reserves the right to comprise a committee based on the dynamics of each respective case.
 No SACC member, witness, observer, or other student may violate the confidentiality of student conduct proceedings.
-SACC members may never reveal information about student conduct deliberations or outcomes, except pursuant to court order.

-- e.
-In consideration of students' availability limitation, during times of University recess and summer sessions, the Dean of Students or designee reserves the right to comprise a SACC without a student representative being a part of the committee.
+SACC members may never reveal information about student conduct deliberations or outcomes, except pursuant to court order. - d.
+In consideration of students' availability limitation, during times of University recess, summer sessions or extenuating circumstances, the Dean of Students or designee reserves the right to comprise a SACC without a student representative being a part of the committee.

-- 2. Inter-Residence Hall Committee
+2. Inter-Residence Hall Committee

 - a.
 The Inter-Residence Hall Committee (IRHC) is comprised of residence hall full-time and part-time (graduate assistants) staff members.
 The chair of the committee is appointed by the Executive Director of Housing and Residence Life.
 The IRHC is responsible for adjudicating cases resulting from violations of the residence hall rules and regulations, which may include: (see Resident Student Handbook)

 - i.
 Roommate Disputes

 - ii.
 Housing Violations

 - iii.
 Illegal Visitation